-Proposed option (long-term): participating agencies and discharger groups have designated seats on Steering Committee
+Proposed option: Participating stakeholder groups have designated seats on Steering Committee

 There should be some reciprocity between investment in the RMP and management participation.
-Having committees of designated representatives from different agencies and groups has proven effective for the San Francisco Bay RMP.
-A much larger committee with a seat for each individual agency branch, permitted discharger, etc. is probably less efficient.
+Having committees of designated representatives from different participating stakeholder groups (one from each group, see Table 1 for an example) has proven effective for the San Francisco Bay RMP.
+A much larger committee with a seat for each individual agency or permitted discharger would probably be less efficient.